deepdub-ai/deepdub-api/README.md

 - **action** (string, required): Specifies the action to perform.
 Must be `"text-to-speech"`.
 - **locale** (string, required): The locale(case sensitive) for the generated speech, e.g. `"en-US"`.
-- **voicePromptId** (string, required): The ID of the voice prompt to use can be fetch from the app .
+- **voicePromptId** (string, required): The ID of the voice prompt to use can be fetched from the Deepdub-Go platform.
 - **model** (string, required): The model to use for text-to-speech conversion, e.g., `"dd-etts-1.1"`.
 - **targetText** (string, required): The text to convert to speech.